Institutes of Consecrated Life and Societies of Apostolic Life Notes on Religious Life

-Canon 642 Diligence in Screening Superiors are to exercise a vigilant care to admit only those who, besides being of required age, are healthy, have a suitable disposition, and have sufficient maturity to undertake the life which is proper to the institute.
+Canon 642 Diligence in Screening Superiors are to exercise a vigilant care to admit only those who, besides being of required age, are healthy, have a suitable disposition, and have sufficient maturity to embrace the life which is proper to the institute.
 If necessary, the health, disposition and maturity are to be established by experts, without prejudice to can.
 220.

 Canon 643 Requirements

 §1 The following are invalidly admitted to the novitiate:

 §2 An institute's own law can constitute other impediments even for the validity of admission, or attach other conditions.

 Canon 644 Secular Clerics Superiors are not to admit secular clerics to the novitiate without consulting their proper Ordinary; nor those who have debts which they are unable to meet.